How to wash your heated socks

 Step 3

-Make a lather of lukewarm water and some hand-washing soap.
-A teaspoon of soap will do.
+Prepare lukewarm water with a little hand-washing soap.
+A teaspoon of soap is enough.

 Step 4

-It’s tempting for your hands to use a nice warm soak.
-And yes, lukewarm water is really colder than your body temperature of 37 degrees.
+It may be tempting to use nice warm water.
+But lukewarm water is actually cooler than your body temperature of 37 degrees.

 Step 5